 - Become a Peer Mentor.
 This is an opportunity for students who have already participated in CIIP previously.

 - If you are a local nonprofit, community group or government agency, learn more about becoming a community partner.

-This program is made possible by a generous $2.25 million donation in 2011 which will fund the program until 2020.
 In 2011, the inaugural year, 200 students applied for 25 internship positions.
 In 2012, the program expanded to placing 50 undergraduate students with non-profit organizations, community groups, and government agencies throughout Baltimore City at no financial cost to these community partners.
-Since the inception of the program, 225 interns have worked over 60,000 hours with over 100 different nonprofits, community groups, and government agencies in Baltimore City.
-The application pool continues to grow every year.
+Since the inception of the program, nearly 500 interns have worked over 135,000 hours with over 100 different nonprofits, community groups, and government agencies in Baltimore City.

 In 2015, CIIP celebrated its 5th Anniversary and was also awarded the Maryland Governor’s Service Award for the Exemplary Service Learning program.